LVM-org/FrontendAppVueJs/README.md

 This template includes the following features out of the box:
 - Automatic Route Discovery (similar to NuxtJS)
-- Automatic Layout System (Similar to NuxtJS)
-- REST API modules that are extensible (built with Axios)
 - Vue-meta integration
 - TailwindCSS integration (Optional)
 - An organized folder structure.